 Our Take

 The Starbucks Rewards program has one of the least generous rewards expiration policies we have seen.
-Starbucks Stars expire after about six months, which is a little stingy and leaves a lot to be desired.
+Starbucks Stars expire after about six months, which is quite stingy.

 However, having Starbucks code as a restaurant in terms of credit card bonus categories provides an excellent opportunity for earnings.
 There are many great options for leveraging your Starbucks purchases for more valuable credit card rewards points while still earning Starbucks Stars along the way.